20 Careers You Can Pursue with an English Literature Degree

 A significant advantage to tutoring is that it comes with a lot of flexibility, too.
 You could offer tutoring sessions online and at home, or work for a school or an academic institution.

-If you have a knack for grammar and a sharp eye for detail, you can use these skills as a professional advantage.
+If you have a knack for grammar and a sharp eye for detail, you can use these skills to your professional advantage.
 Copyeditors are responsible for checking written documents for errors, including syntax, grammar and punctuation, as well as the clarity and style of a text.

 To do this job, you need to be able to catch any inconsistencies, repetition and factually incorrect statements through meticulous reading and research.